Indiana University

 This will direct the contents of the list to a file called dir.txt, which you can then open in Wordpad, or any text editor, and print.

-To create a list for a single directory, change to the directory for which you wish to create the list of files and subdirectories, and then follow the directions above.
+To create a list for a single directory, change to that particular directory, and then follow the directions above.
 For example, to create a list of files and subdirectories for a directory called papers, at the command prompt, you would enter:

 cd papers